 - In Tricia Brock's "Good to Be a Girl", the singer was "fighting off the bad guys in heels and a dress."

 - Before she became Molly Holly in the World Wrestling Federation, she was Miss Madness in WCW and regularly accompanied Randy Savage to the ring wearing an evening gown, heels, tiara and sash, but never let that from getting in the way of interfering in matches.
-She also did this as Lady Ophelia, her character in Memphis Championship Wrestling though the dress at least had a slit to help her fighting.
+She also did this as Lady Ophelia, her gimmick in Memphis Championship Wrestling though the dress at least had a slit to help her fighting.

 - Any woman who ever competed in an Evening Gown Match.
 These matches are technically subversions - as the goal is to strip the opposing woman out of her gown to win.